 Prisoners of War held in camps nearby were brought into the city to clear up the mess and dispose of the bodies.
 Some were buried with due ceremony but in the worse affected areas the bodies were simply loaded onto carts and flame throwers used to set them alight before the remains were dumped into mass graves.

 The Propaganda Minister Joseph Goebbels who did not shy away from the horror visited the city and met with survivors and those organising the clean-up operation.
 He knew that as in Britain during the Blitz such bombing raids only stiffened the German peoples will to resist.
 His presence showed they had not been abandoned and it was generally well received.

-The some 200,000 refugees in the city at the time make any accurate assessment of casualties impossible.
-Also the remains of many of the dead had been reduced to little more than cinders while others who had come together for safety had been quite literally welded as one by the intense heat.
+Some 200,000 refugees in the city at the time make any accurate assessment of casualties impossible.
+Also, the remains of many of the dead had been reduced to little more than cinders while others who had come together for safety had been quite literally welded as one by the intense heat.

 More recent research suggests a death toll of around 22,000 with some 35,000 others badly burned and seriously injured.

 It was however, the most deadly and destructive bombing raid of the war in the West though it pales a little when compared to the fire-bombing of Tokyo and the dropping of the Atomic Bomb on Hiroshima and Nagasaki.